Top 10 Car Logos & Car Branding Design

 Car brands are often unwaveringly associated with the image they present.

 This brand image can be hard to shift, even if the car company diversifies their production models or even moves into a new industry.

-In fact, car company logos can be seen as more important, since it is literally stuck or ‘branded’ on the car badge itself – think of the Mercedes symbol sitting prominent on the front of all their cars.
+In fact, car company logos can be seen as more important, since it is literally stuck or ‘branded’ on the car badge itself – think of the Mercedes symbol sitting prominently on the front of all their cars.

 Let’s have a brief look at some of my favourite car company logo designs of all time.

 1 – Mercedes-Benz